open-climate-data-science/open-climate-data-science.github.io/schedule.md

 ### Week 1 (March 1 & 2, 2022)

 *All times are in ET. <br>
 **The :movie_camera: emoji indicates event will recorded.
+See the [Plenaries page](https://open-climate-data-science.github.io/plenaries/) for recording links.

 | Day | Time | Description |
 | March 1  | 13:00-13:15  | Welcome |